okteto/microservices-demo/README.md

 # Microservices Demo

-A demo application with Python, Go, Javascript, Kafka and PostgresQL.
+A demo application with Java, Go, Javascript, Kafka and PostgresQL.

 ## Architecture

 ![Architecture diagram](architecture.png)

-* A front-end web app in [Python](/vote) which lets you vote between two options
+* A front-end web app in [Java](/vote) which lets you vote between Tacos and Burritos
 * A [Kafka](https://bitnami.com/stack/kafka/helm) queue which collects new votes
 * A [Golang](/worker) or worker which consumes votes from Kafka and stores them in PostgresQL
 * A [PostgresQL](https://bitnami.com/stack/postgresql/helm) database